When it comes to problems due to rocky soil, how landscape gardeners deal with them?

 Grading ensures that the surface is drained completely but requires massive landform modification.
 Especially in rocky areas, grading can’t be simply achieved.
 Depending on the size of rocks, the equipment must be considered equally to meet this challenge.
 This may become very costly, so might as well look for engineering contractors that are experienced in this kind of earth.
 Usually, this task may delay the project’s completion, more if you deal with it yourself.
 Assistance from experienced gardeners is very much needed in this part.

 If you are to incorporate plants, fences, arbours, and other features that need foundation, excavating is required.
 One solution to this is to utilise mechanised auger which can drill holes for trees, fence posts, and footings.
 Know that not all equipment may be used in rocky surfaces.
 Such as trenching machines for long runs of pipe, they may be damaged when used in rocky soil.
-The option would be for the operator to hand dig the trenches which may take more time and extra labor.
+The option would be for the operator to hand dig the trenches which may take more time and extra labour.

 Removal of stockpile

-Upon completion of project, crop of rocks may be gathered which is inevitable with rocky ground.
+Upon completion of a project, the crop of rocks may be gathered which is inevitable with rocky ground.
 Gathering and loading them on dump trucks, and even dumping it somewhere may require additional costs.
 A strategic solution to this is to include them on your project’s design.
 With this, you are turning a liability into a benefit.
 Determine the sizes and shapes of the rocks and think of where they can be put into use.
-They can be stacked into a short curb or dry stone wall, fill in underground sump or drain, line small slopes for reducing erosion, riprap ways of drainage, and many more.
+They can be stacked into a short curb or dry stone wall, fill in an underground sump or drain, line small slopes for reducing erosion, riprap ways of drainage, and many more.

 When dealing with rocky ground, landscape gardeners find rock management very useful.
-With the existence of rocks on surface, they are free for use to the overall design of your project.
+With the existence of rocks on the surface, they are free for use to the overall design of your project.
 What’s left for you is how to take them out and then maintain them as new rocks emerge from the ground.
 Planning ahead is a must to assure the success of the project.